Apollonia (Illyria)

 Apollonia (Ancient Greek, Koine Greek: Ἀπολλωνία; demonym: Ἀπολλωνιάτης, Apolloniates; Apollonia) was an Ancient Greek trade colony which developed into an independent polis, and later a Roman city, in southern Illyria.
 It was located on the right bank of the Aoös/Vjosë river, approximately 10 km from the eastern coast of the Adriatic Sea.
 Its ruins are situated in the county of Fier, close to the village of Pojan, in Albania.

 Apollonia was perhaps the most important of the several classical towns of the same name.
 It was founded around 600 BC by Greek colonists from Corinth and possibly Corcyra, who established a trading settlement on a largely abandoned coastal site by invitation of the local Illyrians.
 Corinthian colonial policy seems to have been relatively liberal, focused on resource extraction for the support of their homeland, rather than exploitation or expulsion of the local Illyrian population.
 Apollonia gradually gained political independence from Corinth and was organized as a polis under an oligarchic system.
 Aristotle describes Apollonia's oligarchy as a small Greek elite class, largely descended from the original colonists, ruling over a largely local Illyrian population.

-From the second century BC Apollonia allied itself with the Roman Republic, which maintained a military base there for a time.
+From the second century BC Apollonia allied itself with the Roman Republic, which maintained a Legionary base there for a time.
 The city flourished in the Roman period, housing a renowned school of Greek philosophy, rhetoric, and military training which attracted students from across the empire.
 Augustus, the first Roman emperor, studied at Apollonia in his youth.
-The city began to decline in the 3rd century AD when its harbor started silting up as a result of an earthquake.
+The city began to decline in the 3rd century AD when its harbour started silting up as a result of an earthquake.
 It was abandoned in the 4th century AD.

 The name of the city is mentioned among the modern bishoprics of the Orthodox Autocephalous Church of Albania (Apollonia and Fier).
 Apollonia is also a titular see of the Latin Church.
 The ruins were designated as an archaeological park on 7 April 2003 by the government of Albania.